Mola Adebisi

-Mola Adebisi (born 15 February 1973 as Ademola Oluwatosin Adebisi) in Uelzen, Lower Saxony, West Germany is a German TV presenter, actor, dubbing actor, singer, dancer and amateur racer.
+Ademola Oluwatosin Adetumbo Adebisi (born 15 February 1973) is a German television personality and presenter.
+He has also ventured into acting, singing, dancing and amateur car racing.

-Life

-Mola Adebis was born in Uelzen to parents from Nigeria.
-He grew up in Solingen.
+Mola Adebis was born in Uelzen to parents from Nigeria and grew up in Solingen.
 From 1993 to 2004, he was a presenter of a number of shows on the music television channel VIVA Germany.
 He now lives in Solingen.